paulmillr/noble-ciphers/README.md

   - AES-GCM-SIV nonce-misuse-resistant mode is also provided.
 Our implementation of SIV has the same speed as GCM: there is no performance hit.
     The mode is described in [RFC 8452](https://www.rfc-editor.org/rfc/rfc8452).
+  - There is a separate AES-SIV mode, described in [RFC 5297](https://www.rfc-editor.org/rfc/rfc5297)
   - We also have AESKW and AESKWP from
     [RFC 3394](https://www.rfc-editor.org/rfc/rfc3394) & [RFC 5649](https://www.rfc-editor.org/rfc/rfc5649)
   - Format-preserving encryption algorithm (FPE-FF1) specified in